MicrosoftDocs/sql-docs/docs/ssms/tutorials/connect-query-sql-server.md

      ![results](media/connect-query-sql-server/results.png)

-    - By default, the results will be in **Grid**, which shows a table and is the middle option
+    - By default, the results will be in **Grid**, which shows a table and is the middle option.
-    - The first option will display your results via text
+    - The first option will display your results via text.
-    - The third option will save your results to a file
+    - The third option will save your results to a file.

 ## Verify your query window connection properties
 You can find information about the connection properties under the results of your query.